fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ## Christy
 ### Dog Walker, Pet Sitter
 <img class="right" src="/images/christy.jpg" alt="" />
 Christy has worked with dogs professionally for three years.
 She has completed her grooming apprenticeship and is currently enrolled in the CATCH program to become a certified dog trainer!
-Christy has three dog of her own; a pit mix named Palmer, a bulldog mix named Penny, and her Labrabdor, Pearl.
+Christy has three dogs of her own; a pit mix named Palmer, a bulldog mix named Penny, and her Labrabdor, Pearl.
 </section>

 <section class="region">
-## Marisa
+## Stephanie
 ### Dog Walker, Pet Sitter
 <img class="right" src="/images/marisa.jpg" alt="" />
-Marisa's empathy for animals was instilled early.
-As a child, her mother taught her to care for the family's numerous pets, including dogs, cats, gerbils, even hermit crabs!
-Her latest family member is Winnie, a rescued jack russell terrier mix.
+Stephanie is eagerly awaiting the right time to adopt and in the meantime, is happy to be considered the go-to pet sitter for family and friends.
+As a dog bather at a busy pet salon, working daily with large groups of dogs made her appreciate and examine closely the diverse range of personalities each can possess.
+She is excited to build upon this knowledge as a dog walker and looks forward to meeting some new furry faces.
 </section>